azutoolkit/session/README.md

 A Strongly typed Session Management library to manage application session and state.

-HTTP is a stateless protocol.
-By default, HTTP requests are independent messages that don't retain user values.
-This article describes several approaches to user data between requests.
+HTTP is a stateless protocol, and by default, HTTP requests are independent messages that don't retain user values.
+However, Session shard implements several approaches to bind and store user state data between requests.

-The Session uses a store maintained by the app to persist data across requests from a client.
+The Session shard uses a store maintained by the app to persist data across requests from a client.
 The session data is backed by a cache and considered ephemeral data.
 The site should continue to function without the session data.
 Critical application data should be stored in the user database and cached in session only as a performance optimization.

-A cookie can provide the Session state to the client that contains the session ID.
+A cookie provides the Session state to the client that contains the session ID.

 The cookie session ID:

-- The client sends the session cookie to the app on each request.
+- The client sends the session cookie to the app on each request this is then used to reconstruct the session
 - The app uses the session cookie to fetch the session data.

 Session state exhibits the following behaviors: